-- the Group embedded responsible business assessments within the Group's sales processes and risk reviews for new projects and contracts across the business, assessing the risk profile of customers and projects in relation to safety, trade sanctions, credit worthiness, ethical business practices, carbon emissions intensity and social license; and - protecting the personal information of our people and information of customers and our business is a priority.
-With increasing risks and regulatory expectations, the Group has established a dedicated team who manage the exposure.
+- a climate change position statement has been adopted and continued to incorporate climate change risks and opportunities in the risk and strategic review processes; - Code of Conduct training was delivered to reinforce a culture of ethical and responsible decision making; and - continued to embed responsible business assessments within the Group's sales processes and risk reviews for new projects and contracts across the business, assessing the risk profile of customers and projects in relation to safety, trade sanctions, credit worthiness, ethical business practices, carbon emissions intensity and social license.

-A more comprehensive analysis of the Group's Corporate Responsibility program and progress made is shared in the Corporate Responsibility performance report.
-The report is published annually and is issued as 'communication of progress' for the United Nations Global Compact, showing how we have adopted the Global Reporting Initiative standard.
+The Group recognizes that responsible, sustainable corporate performance is essential to the long term success of its business and desirable to all of its stakeholders.
+A more comprehensive analysis of the Group's corporate responsibility program and progress made is shared in the corporate responsibility performance report.
+The report is published annually and is issued as 'communication of progress' for the United Nations Global Compact, showing how the Company has adopted the Global Reporting Initiative standard.

-Highlights of the Group's Environmental, Social and Governance performance including the Corporate Responsibility program can be found on pages 18 to 26 of the Company's Annual Report for the year ended 30 June 2018 (Annual Report).
-The Annual Report and Corporate Responsibility performance report are available from the Company Reports page in the Investor Relations section of the Group's website http://www.worleyparsons.com/InvestorRelations/reports/Pages/default.aspx
+Highlights of the Group's Environmental, Social and Governance performance including the corporate responsibility program can be found on pages 20 to 28 of the Company's Annual Report for the year ended 30 June 2019 (Annual Report).
+The Annual Report and corporate responsibility performance report are available from the Reports & Presentations page in the Investor Relations section of the Group's website (www.worley.com).